-Adaptation of the respectation to the symmon drawaht Adaptation of the vegetation to the summer drought.
-Destruction of the natural vegetation by deforestation, grazing animals and fire.
-Tropical Desert Climate: Climate characteristics.
-How plants and wildlife survive in tropical deserts.
-Monsoon Climate: Climate characteristics with special reference to the Indian sub- continent.
-12. Population Physical and Human factors affecting the distribution of 12.
-I opulation population.
+Adaptation of the vegetation to the summer drought.

+Destruction of the natural vegetation by deforestation, grazing

+animals and fire

+Tronical Desert Climate:

+Climate characteristics

+How plants and wildlife survive in tropical desorts

+How plants and whome survive in tropical deserts.

+Monsoon Climate:

+Climate characteristics with special reference to the Indian sub-

+continent.

+12. Population Physical and Human factors affecting the distribution of

+population.

 World Population Growth.

 Population growth in LEDCs.

 The demographic transition model.

 Population Structure.

-Case Studies: Brazil - distribution and density.
+Case Studies: Brazil - distribution and density

-China: controlling population growth.
+China: controlling population growth

-Italy: an ageing population.
+Italy: an ageing nonulation

 Migration:

-Types of migration.
+Types of migration

-Voluntary and forced migration.
+Voluntary and forced migration

-Pull and Push factors.
+Pull and Push factors

-Migration between countries.
-Impacts of migration.
-Rural-urban
+Migration between countries Impacts of migration Rural-urban

+migration of counterschemisstion

-migration and counterurbanisation.
+Inigration and counterurbanisation.

-ingration and counterer bumbarion.

 Case Studies: Immigrants into California.

 Migrant workers - Turks in Germany.

-·

-12 0 0 Refugees: on Mediterranean beaches
+Refugees: on Mediterranean beaches

 13. Settlement Site, situation and function.
 Classification of settlements

 (hierarchies) -

 Rural or Urban, Population Size, Functions and Sphere of

 Influence.

-Factors affecting the location of settlements (e.g. water supply,
+Factors affecting the location of settlements (e.g. water supply.

 defense, shelter).

-Settlement shape: dispersed, nucleated and linear.
+Settlement shape: dispersed nucleated and linear

-Location, appearance and landuse characteristics of the three
+Location appearance and landuse characteristics of the three

-major urbanzones - the CBD, Inner City and Residential suburbs.
+major urbanzones - the CBD Inner City and Residential suburbs

+Arrangements of landuse zones in cities urban landuse models

-Arrangements of landuse zones in cities -urban landuse models -
+Arrangements of fanduse zones in cities -urban fanduse models -

-Burgess and Hoyt.
+Charles and Hoye.

 Changing cities - changes in the CBD, in the inner city and at the

 rural-urban fringe.

 Problems and solutions of urban transport.

 14. Urbanisation Growth of world cities - mega-cities.

-14. Or vanisation Causes of Urbanisation.
+Causes of Urbanisation.

 Rural push factors and urban pull factors.

 Differences in Urbanisation between LEDCs and MEDCs.

 Urban problems in LEDCs.

 Patterns of urban landuse in LEDCs - features of shanty towns or

 squatter settlements.
 Shanty town improvements.

-Case Studies: Urban growth in São Paolo and Rio de Janeiro.

-Cairo - Primate city.

-15. Industrial activity Classification of economic activities - Primary, Secondary,
+Case Studies: Urban growth in São Paolo and Rio de Janeiro Cairo Drimata city 15.
+Industrial activity Classification of economic activities - Primary, Secondary, Tertiary and Quaternary Comparing employment structures - triangular graphs Industry as a system: inputs, processes and outputs Industry as a system.
+Inputs, processes and outputs.

-Tertiary and

-Quaternary

-Comparing employment structures - triangular graphs.

-Industry as a system: inputs, processes and outputs.

 Factors affecting industrial location.

-Industrial change - deindustrialisation (decline in primary and in

-manufacturing industries) - South Wales or the Rhine -Ruhr

-industrial region as an example.

-The role of footloose industries.

-High technology industry -the M4 corridor in the UK.

-Global Industry: multinational or transnational corporations

-(TNCs).
+Industrial change - deindustrialisation (decline in primary and in manufacturing industries) - South Wales or the Rhine -Ruhr industrial region as an example.
+The role of footloose industries High technology industry the M4 corridor in the UK ringh technology mousuly - the W4 corridor in the UK.
+Global Industry: multinational or transnational corporations (TNCs).
 Positive and negative impacts of globalisation.

-Emergence of newly industrialised countries (NICs) - The Pacific
+Emergence of newly industrialised countries (NICs) - The Pacific Rim Case Studies: Industry in Osaka-Kobe conurbation.

-Rim.

-Case Studies: Industry in Osaka-Kobe conurbation.

 Industry in São Paolo.
 16. Agriculture Farming as a system with inputs, processes and outputs.

-Types of farming - arable, pastoral and mixed

-- subsistence and commercial

-- extensive or intensive

-- shifting or sedentary.
+Types of farming - arable, pastoral and mixed - subsistence and commercial - subsistence and commercial - extensive or intensive - shifting or sedentary.
 Physical, human and political factors affecting farming.
 Improved technology.

-Organic farming.

-EU Agricultural Policy (CAP).

-The Green Revolution: high yield varieties, irrigation, appropriate

-technology and land reform.

-Environmental impact of farming; use of chemicals, loss of

-wildlife habitat, removal of hedgerows/rubble walls, drainage of

-wetlands.

-Rice farming in India.

-Dairy farming in Denmark.
+Organic farming ELL A grigultural Doliou (CAD) The Group Devel diversities in the initial state of the s The Green Revolution: high yield varieties, irrigation, appropriate technology and land reform.
+Environmental impact of farming; use of chemicals, loss of wildlife habitat, removal of hedgerows/rubble walls, drainage of wetlands Dice forming in India Dairy farming in Denmark.
 Farming, food supply and famine.
 Case Studies: Farming reform in the Mezzogiorno.

-Farming in Brazil - Shifting cultivation and plantations.
+Farming in Brazil - Shifting cultivation and plantations Farming in Brazil - Shifting cultivation and plantations.

-Intensive market gardening in the Netherlands.

-micharye market garuening in the Netherlanus.